CORRECTED-US STOCKS-Wall Street advances as U.S. factory activity hits near 2-year high

 By Medha Singh and Devik Jain

-Sept 1 (Reuters) - Wall Street climbed on Tuesday as gains in Apple and Zoom Video shares propelled the tech-heavy Nasdaq to record highs, while better-than-expected U.S. manufacturing sector data fueled optimism around a post-pandemic economic recovery.
+Sept 1 (Reuters) - Wall Street climbed on Tuesday as a surge in Apple shares propelled the tech-heavy Nasdaq to record highs, while better-than-expected U.S. manufacturing sector data fueled optimism around a post-pandemic economic recovery.

 ISM data showed U.S. factory activity expanded for the third straight month to a reading of 56.0 in August, the highest since November 2018.
 The figures follow encouraging manufacturing surveys from China and Europe earlier in the day.

-However, employment continued to lag, according to ISM data, supporting views that the labor market recovery was losing momentum.
-Investors will keep a close eye on the monthly U.S. jobs report due on Friday.
+Investors will keep a close eye on the monthly U.S. jobs report due on Friday amid signs the labor market’s recovery is stalling.

 Wall Street’s main indexes recorded their fifth straight monthly gain on Monday, riding massive central bank support, U.S. government aid and demand for tech-focused stocks.

-“There are limited options where you can buy growth, because the country is slowly reopening and tech does the best in the slow growth economy,” said Thomas Hayes, managing member at Great Hill Capital LLC in New York.
+“Investors are continuing to reward the ability to innovate and adapt ... not just to the tech companies, but those companies that are in other industries that have been good users of technology,” said Stephen Lee, portfolio manager at Logan Capital Management in Newtown Square, Pennsylvania.

-Technology, materials and consumer discretionary stocks were leading gains among the major S&P sectors.
+Technology, communication services and consumer discretionary stocks were leading gains among the major S&P sectors.

 Treasury Secretary Steven Mnuchin’s comment that a new coronavirus relief bill will “hopefully” be unveiled next week also boosted sentiment.